government and public entities

 Tribal Nations

 As sovereign nations, Tribal nations that have intertidal land and access have the right to regulate intertidal fisheries and the access to coastal spaces.
+Settler-colonial policies historically sought to separate Wabanaki people from their fisheries, a legacy carried forward through state decisions about where Wabanaki people were allowed to live; the Maine Indian Tribal-State Commission’s Sea Run report details these histories and outlines pathways for restoring connections to clamming and other cultural lifeways.
 In many ways the State of Maine relates with the sovereign Wabanaki tribal nations in a similar way to municipalities.
 As of spring of 2023, The Passamaquoddy at Sipayik are working to create an ordinance specifically for wild intertidal shellfishing (primarily clams).
 This governing document would allow Passamaquoddy people greater access to wild intertidal shellfish.
-When this ordinance is complete, it can serve as a template for other tribal nations in Maine.
+While Sipayik is the only Wabanaki Nation in Maine with coastal landholdings – and therefore the only Nation positioned to create an ordinance of this type – their approach may still offer useful insights or procedural examples for other Tribal Nations seeking to strengthen governance over their own fisheries, harvesting rights, or access systems within their respective geographies.

 Non-Wabanaki government